krokyk/jwt-nodejs-express-tutorial/README.md

 GET http://localhost:3000/posts
 Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJuYW1lIjoiSmFuZSIsImlhdCI6MTYzMzUyNjYwMX0.VD8o8dGKben_XdDxKt4oEmkMzJeQrWhk8i4bqNVa2-Q
 ```
->**:information_source: TIP:** You will certainly get a different token than in the code snippet above, because it changes everytime the timestamp changes on your system.
+>**:bulb: TIP:** You will certainly get a different token than in the code snippet above, because it changes everytime the timestamp changes on your system.
 The reason is that in the token's payload the `"iat"` JSON field (generated automatically by the `jsonwebtoken` library) contains the current timestamp.

 Now the response body should look the same as in [chapter 06](#06), i.e. it should contain the 2 posts we created earlier.